ipfs/specs/src/unixfs.md

 #### When to Use HAMT Sharding

-Implementations typically convert regular directories to HAMT when the serialized directory node exceeds a size threshold between 256 KiB and 1 MiB.
+Implementations typically convert regular directories to HAMT when the estimated size of the directory node exceeds a threshold.
 This threshold:
 - Prevents directories from exceeding block size limits
 - Is implementation-specific and may be configurable
-- Common values range from 256 KiB (conservative) to 1 MiB (modern)
+- Is 256 KiB in both [profiles](#profiles), which differ only in how the size is estimated

 See [Block Size Considerations](#block-size-considerations) for details on block size limits and conventions.